 It can be tricky to navigate the process of obtaining a working holiday visa and getting a job in a foreign country.
 Lucky for you, Stepabroad offers Canadians direct assistance through each step of their visa application on our Japan Working Holiday Programs.

 The first step before applying is to ensure you are eligible for the visa, which you can check here.
 Before reading further, we recommend making sure you meet the requirements.

 Process Time: At least one week.
 You must apply at least 3 weeks before your departure date.

 Cost of Application: Free!

 Application Method: In-person at your nearest Japanese Embassy or Consulate.
-There are only 5 locations in Canada that process visa applications.
+There are only five locations in Canada that process visa applications.
 If there is no consulate in your city, you must travel to the consulate that serves your jurisdiction.
-If you live in BC/the Yukon and would prefer not to travel to the consulate, Stepabroad can submit your application file on your behalf (see end of article for details).
+If you live in BC/the Yukon and would prefer not to travel to the consulate, Stepabroad can submit your application file on your behalf (see the end of the article for details).

 The first step is to prepare all the information you need to submit the visa application.
 This includes collecting the following documents:

 Get a passport photo taken to attach to your application form.